felipecsilva/football_tables/README.md

 # football_tables
-PL/SQL scripts for generation of football championships' tables.
+PL/SQL scripts for the generation of football championships' tables.